IBM/migrate-app-to-openshift-using-ta/README.md

 ![inventory](doc/source/images/inventory.png)

-## 6. Complete your migration bundle
+## 6. Download your migration bundle

 Select `Migration plan` for the Application you wish to migrate.